 *Note: To receive credit for the new Exam 5 on Basic Techniques for Ratemaking and Estimating Claim Liabilities, the candidate must have credit for both old Exams 5 and 6.
 At the time of transition, if a candidate has credit for only one of the required exams (either old Exam 5 or Exam 6), the candidate will be allowed to take just the part of the exam for which he or she is missing credit (i.e., either the Basic Techniques for Ratemaking section or the Estimating Claim Liabilities section of the new exam) in order to obtain credit for the new exam.
 This option will be available for a transition period of two sittings after the official conversion to the new education structure (i.e., May 2011 and May 2012).
 If the candidate does not have credit for both halves of Exam 5 at the end of the transition period, the candidate would have to pass the full version of Exam 5 to receive credit.

-For the current preliminary education structure, the CAS Board of Directors approved the following transition rule for the revision to Exam 3 that was implemented in January 2008:
+- The CAS Board of Directors approved the following transition rule for the revision to Exam 3 that was implemented in January 2008:

-The following rules apply for candidates with unused credit from exams administered prior to 2000:
+- The following rules apply for candidates with unused credit from exams administered prior to 2000:

 CAS Course on Professionalism